grbeno/grbeno.github.io/pages/dj_deployment.md

 Create New Project in Heroku

-If heroku does not support the python version which you would like to use in `runtime.txt` then ignore it (`.slugignore`) and use the default on the platform. _Files and directories listing in slugignore will be ignored by Heroku_.

 **Environment variables**

 Overview > heroku postgres > settings > database credentials.
 Then copy URI to `DATABASE_URL` variable in config vars.

 Add `SECRET_KEY` and `DISABLE_COLLECTSTATIC` and setting to 1, if needed.

-If you want to deploy also a JS front-end library with NodeJS (ReactJS e.g.)
+If you want to deploy a JS front-end library with NodeJS (ReactJS e.g.) as well

 > A Node.js app on Heroku requires a 'package.json' at the root of the directory structure.
 > If you are trying to deploy a Node.js application, ensure that this